ld4l/ontology/README.md

 made to consider each class and property, but this ontology is largely untested.
 LD4L may provide revised/expanded versions in future as we identify new use cases and begin to test the ontology with instance data.
-The proposed changes include, but are not limited to, the following conventions:
+The proposed changes include, but are not limited to, incorporation of the following conventions:

 1. Reuse stable pre-existing classes and properties from external ontologies rather than declaring new ones within the BIBFRAME namespace.